 - in dealing with ambiguity and lack of details

 - in dealing with frequent changes

 As a 30-something, You would feel terrified, broken, downcast, desperate .., since you are supposed to be at your prime in terms of capacity growth.
-You would worry about passing your peak way too early, and facing a prolonged decline … 江郎才尽.
+A research quoted by CNA found that younger members of the workforce were significantly more stressed than older workers.
+You would worry about “passed my peak” way too early, and facing a prolonged decline … 江郎才尽.

-In contrast, an older techie like me starts the race in a new team, against a lower level of expectation and have nothing (or less) to prove, so I can
+In contrast, an older techie like me starts the same race in a new team, against a lower level of expectation and have less to prove, so I can

-A related advantage — older techies have gone through a lot so we have some wisdom.
+A related advantage — some (perhaps mediocre) older techies have gone through a lot of ups and sowns, so we have some wisdom.
 The other side of the coin — we could fall in the trap of 刻舟求剑.

 Manager and cowokers naturally have a lower expectation of older techies.
 Grandma’s wisdom — she always remind me that I don’t have to always benchmark myself against younger team members.
 In some teams, I can follow her advice.